US–Taiwan Business Council: 2000s

 In 2000, David Laux stepped down and Rupert Hammond-Chambers was elected as the youngest-ever president.
 In 2001, the name of the organization was again changed to “US-Taiwan Business Council.”
 In 2003, William Cohen was elected as chairman, and Senator Conrad Burns of Montana took the place of Frank Murkowski as honorary co-chairman.

 In 2005, the council gained new leadership with the election of Senator William Brock to the chairmanship and Vance D. Coffman to the position of vice chairman.
 In 2007, Senator Lisa Murkowski of Alaska took over the honorary co-chairman seat vacated by Conrad Burns.
 In 2008, Paul D. Wolfowitz joined the council as its chairman, succeeding Bill Brock.

 2010s

 In 2016, Senator Bob Menendez of New Jersey took over the honorary co-chairman seat vacated by Jay Rockefeller, who had held the post since 1997.
 In 2018, Michael R. Splinter joined the council as its chairman, succeeding Paul D. Wolfowitz.

+2020s

+On July 1, 2024, the council announced that Keith J. Krach had accepted the position as Chairman of its Board of Directors.
+Mr. Krach replaced Michael R. Splinter in the post.